 Peter’s expression turned speculative.
 “I bet it’ll be cool as shit.”

-“We need to focus on the matter at hand,” Eun reminded him.
+“We need to focus on the matter at hand,” Eun reminded.
 “Dee’s still out there, remember?”

 “Oh.
 Yeah.”
-His eyes turned distant.
+His eyes turned a notch more distant.
 “Senior prom…we have to do something by senior prom…something with magic, maybe?”
 He looked tentatively at Kora.
 “Maybe we could subdue or kill her before she—”

 The name of the student was Dee Sonay.